TheonlyIcebear/Anarchy-Spammer/README.md

 IF you need help contact me at https://discord.gg/hits or `Ice Bear#8828`
 # Credits
-Coded by `Ice Bear#8828` and a special thanks to `krti *#8082` For helping me code it.
+Coded by `Ice Bear#8828` and a special thanks to `krti *#8082` For helping me find certain api endpoints and use them.

 Originally I was gonna make this paid but then I realized how overpriced these tools are